stella-craig/TigerHacks23/README.md

 Shoot: Space bar or left-click

-Interact button: Enter key or space bar
+Interact button for doors: Enter key or space bar

+## How We Made It

+We built this using Godot Game Engine.
+This was the first time any of us had made a game, let alone this specific engine or scripting language so it had a bit of a learning curve to it.
+Many of the assets were handmade, and if not, they are credited in the credits.txt file.